oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 [@!RFC6819] are not listed here, except where new recommendations are made.

-This section further defines additional requirements beyond those defined in Section (#recommendations) for certain cases and protocol options.
+This section further defines additional requirements beyond those defined in (#recommendations) for certain cases and protocol options.

 ## Insufficient Redirect URI Validation {#insufficient_uri_validation}